Vinfeno/Out-of-Distribution-Detection-in-a-VQ-VAE-for-Enhanced-Arc-Welding-Predictions/README.md

 )
 ```
 Makes a boxplot comparison of the loss of the welding runs of a data split when the model specified was trained on the full data set.
-### Plotting Raw Data
+## Plotting Raw Data
 Download **raw_data.csv** from [zenodo](https://zenodo.org/records/10017718) first.
 Then use
 ```bash
 python raw_data_to_pickle.py
 ```
-to setup and save the dataloaders for the raw data for each welding experiment.
+to setup and save the dataloaders for the raw time series data for each welding experiment.
 The dataloaders can then be used as exemplified in the [Notebook](Plotting.ipynb).

 ## Quality Prediction